 - Remember to wash or sanitise your hands as soon as you get home

 Scottish Government has produced a statement on what exercising rights of access responsibly under the Land Reform (Scotland) Act 2003 means during the COVID-19 emergency.
 View mnisterial statement on access rights during COVID-19.

 During the current restrictions, access officers are not undertaking site visits or face to face meetings.
 If you have an access issue you wish to report or require advice or information about outdoor access in Aberdeenshire please contact email@example.com with as many details as possible and we will investigate.

 During the current restrictions council officers are not undertaking any site visits or face to face meetings.
 We are therefore currently unable to process applications for works to trees covered by a tree preservation order or in a conservation area other than applications for emergency work necessary in the interests of health and safety.

 If you require to carry out emergency work on a protected tree, or a tree in a conservation area because of an obvious danger to the public or property please follow the normal application process.
-Please make sure where possible your application is supported with photographs which identify the issue.
-For further advice please contact the Environment team at email@example.com.
+Where possible please make sure that your application is supported with photographs which identify the issue.
+For further advice please contact the Environment team at firstname.lastname@example.org.